 Kindly complete the attached application form and send it back to us.

 The course provides introductory training to equip lawyers and mental health practitioners to mediate alone and together with a co-mediator on all issues relating to family and divorce mediation, following the FAMAC Code of Practice.

 The training is designed:

-4. to explore issues such as communication between mediators and the parties' own legal advisers; decisions to terminate mediation; the involvement of children and other family members
+4. To explore issues such as communication between mediators and the parties' own

 The course puts emphasis on developing skills through practical exercises such as role-play.
 There is no expectation that course members become experts in each other's disciplines in the space of five days.
 There is therefore very little legal education or teaching about family systems, the emotional stages of divorce and children's reactions to parental divorce.
 Reading lists will be provided and course members will be expected to do their own homework to fill in gaps or extend their knowledge of subjects with which they are relatively unfamiliar.